aroemers/mount-lite/README.md

 * `:parallel` - The number of threads to use for parallel starting or stopping of states.
 Default is nil, meaning the current thread will be used.
 Parallelism is unique to mount lite and explained in the next [section](#parallelism).

+* `:bindings` - A map of state vars to binding maps.
+This is a more advanced feature, explained in the section about [bindings](#bindings).

 The functions `only`, `except`, `up-to`, `substitute` and `parallel` create or update such option maps, as a convenience.
 These functions can be threaded, if that's your style, but you don't need to, as both `start` and `stop` take multiples of these option